 | Search Acumen | Property search intelligence and tech due diligence, pulls hundreds of data layers per matter | Firms doing high volume residential and commercial transactions | On request | Yes |

-| Unwildered | AI legal pack review with a 30 point risk framework, designed for auction and standard sales | Sole practitioners and small firms, plus DIY buyers | £30 per report, free 14 day trial | Yes |
+| Unwildered | AI legal pack review running 30+ lender-aligned risk checks across 6 pillars of analysis, designed for auction and standard sales | Sole practitioners and small firms, plus DIY buyers | £30 per report, first report free | Yes |

 | Clive | DIY conveyancing assistant for consumers handling HM Land Registry forms (TR1, AP1, ID1, ID5) | Buyers handling simple registrations themselves, not for firm use | On request | Yes |

-| Writford | One workspace for research, drafting, matter management, time recording and billing, with AI built in | Firms that want AI plus full practice management in one place | From £49 per user per month, free messages to start | Yes |
+| Writford | One workspace for research, drafting, matter management, time recording and billing, with AI built in | Firms that want AI plus full practice management in one place | From £59 per user per month, free messages to start | Yes |

 The honest framing: if you need a single best in class title checker, look at Orbital.
 If you need full practice management with AI in every tab, Writford is built for that.
 If you do high volume auction work, Unwildered is purpose built.
 Most firms end up running one workspace tool and one or two point tools alongside it.

 For our take on the wider market, see the best legal AI tools for UK law firms in 2026 and our deeper look at matter management software for UK solicitors.
+If your firm runs family work alongside property, as many high-street practices do, our guide to family law case management software in the UK covers that side of the caseload.

 How to choose: a 5-question checklist